vb64/django.admin.filters/README.md

 Open `http://127.0.0.1:8000/admin/` in a browser to view the example site.
 To enter the admin panel you need to use the login and password that were set when creating the superuser.

+## Related projects

+- [django-admin-list-filter-dropdown](https://github.com/mrts/django-admin-list-filter-dropdown) `DropdownFilter` class that renders as a drop-down in the filtering sidebar for Django admin list views.